Kaycee074/Kaycee074.github.io/_pages/about.md

 ## About this website
 ___
 Welcome to my website.
-I would like to treat this website as a place to share knowledge and interesting projects.
+I would like to treat this website as a resource tool for knowledge and interesting tech projects.
 You are more than welcome to use any of them and please stay tuned for more updates.

 ## About me
 ___